brendanlong/prince-of-the-dark-kingdom/src/book-1/chapter-11.md

 it has been disturbed twice by the very same person!"

 "Hey, I had nothing to do with the second one!
-They weren't running and screaming from *me!"*
+They weren't running and screaming from *me!*"

 "*Just keep talking, silly man-child.
-It will only make your punishment that much more amusing to watch," hissed Nagini.*
+It will only make your punishment that much more amusing to watch,*" hissed Nagini.

-"*Go choke on your rat!"* he snarled back at her.
+"*Go choke on your rat!*" he snarled back at her.

 Suddenly, everyone was looking at him with even more interest.
 Even Voldemort, who had been ignoring him in favor of stroking the portion of Nagini's tail resting in his lap, looked straight at him.

-"*What did you say?"*
+"*What did you say?*"

 Harry froze.
 Oh, Bloody hell, he was such an idiot!
 As if he wasn't in enough trouble with the most dangerous man in the entirety of Wizarding